 Recent Trial Wins

-In January 2026, Mary Beth served as lead trial counsel for five Tenet Healthcare community hospitals in a federal bench trial against The Leapfrog Group in the Southern District of Florida, securing a sweeping post-trial decision that Leapfrog’s hospital safety grading methodology constituted an unfair and deceptive business practice under Florida law and granting the community hospitals complete injunctive relief.
-She continues to represent these hospitals in post-judgment proceedings.
+In January 2026, Mary Beth served as lead trial counsel for five Tenet Healthcare community hospitals in a federal bench trial against The Leapfrog Group in the Southern District of Florida.
+She secured a sweeping post-trial decision holding that Leapfrog's hospital safety-grading methodology constituted an unfair and deceptive business practice under Florida law and granting the hospitals complete injunctive relief.
+She continues to represent the hospitals in post-judgment proceedings.

 Complex Commercial Litigation

-Mary Beth serves as lead litigation counsel for Tenet Healthcare across an active portfolio of high-stakes commercial matters, including litigation against Eisenhower Medical Center in California state court.
-She also advises Citadel Americas, one of the world’s largest hedge funds, in employment mobility and trade secrets disputes across the United States and in foreign jurisdictions.
+Mary Beth serves as lead litigation counsel for Tenet Healthcare across an active portfolio of commercial matters, including pending litigation against Eisenhower Medical Center in California state court.
+She also advises Citadel Americas, one of the world's largest hedge funds, in employment-mobility disputes.

-- Xerox in a pre-litigation commercial dispute, securing $225 million in relief
+- Xerox in a pre-litigation commercial dispute, securing more than $200 million in relief.

-- An international hedge fund in a dispute with the Federal Deposit Insurance Corporation arising from the collapse of Silicon Valley Bank
+- An international hedge fund in a dispute with the Federal Deposit Insurance Corporation before the U.S. District Court of the District of Columbia arising from the collapse of Silicon Valley Bank.

-- A group of investment funds in a contract dispute in the Southern District of New York and Delaware Bankruptcy Court, resulting in complete dismissal
+- A group of investment funds in a contract dispute in the Southern District of New York and the Delaware Bankruptcy Court, resulting in complete dismissal.

 Earlier in her career, Mary Beth was part of the Gibson Dunn team that represented Chevron Corporation in its successful RICO and fraud action barring enforcement of a $9 billion Ecuadorian judgment.